 10 backers All gone!

 Invitation to the Dallas Premiere Party of the finished film (2 tickets).
 If you don't live near Dallas, you get an invitation to a festival screening and after party at a film festival nearest your town.
-You also get all of the above (minus the TESTED book): Invitation to the Rough-cut screening/actual DVD as well as digital download of the finished film/special thanks in film credits (festival/theatrical version only)/ shout out on website and Facebook too!Estimated delivery:Ships within the US only
+You also get all of the above (minus the TESTED book): Invitation to the Rough-cut screening/actual DVD as well as digital download of the finished film/special thanks in film credits (festival/theatrical version only)/ shout out on website and Facebook too!Estimated delivery:Only ships to: United States

 2 backers Limited (3 left of 5)